 Overall it might be a tough season in general for upland game birds.
-Less cover, less birds, more competition for hunting spots and oh yeah, it's pretty tough to even find shotgun shells this season.
-With that being said, I'm still looking forward the pheasant opener.
+Less cover, fewer birds, more competition for hunting spots, and oh yeah, it's pretty tough to even find shotgun shells this season.
+With that being said, I'm still looking forward to the pheasant opener.
 It's the most wonderful time of the year.

 Top 11 Most Stunning Waterfowl in North Dakota